AdrianMPCodes/AdrianMPCodes/README.md

 Hi,

 I’m Adrian Mendoza Perez.
 Currently, I'm a junior at Stanford University studying CS and EE.
-A combination of hardware, ML, and data analysis.
+I'm interested in hardware, ML, and data analysis.
 Current projects:

 - AI PM
 - XR IDE for scene manipulation (If Unity, Blender, and Cursor had a child).